ssato/python-anyconfig/docs/introduction.rst

   # extension) in some cases.
   conf1 = anyconfig.load("/path/to/foo/conf.d/a.yml")

+  # Similar to the above but load from file object opened:
+  with open("/path/to/foo/conf.d/a.yml") as fileobj:
+      conf1_1 = anyconfig.load(fileobj)

   # Loaded config data is a dict-like object, for example:
   #
   #   conf1["a"] => 1